slopezpereyra/slopezpereyra.github.io/_posts/2024-11-28-GodelsComplete.md

 (\Sigma, \tau) \vDash \varphi \implies (\Sigma, \tau) \vdash \varphi
 $$

 for any theory $(\Sigma, \tau)$ and any logical sentence $\varphi$.
-The theorem thus ensures a tight and tranquilizing link between *semantics* and *syntax*, assuring us that whatever is semantically true under a theory is provable under such theory.
+The theorem thus ensures a tight and tranquilizing link between th e*semantics* and the *syntax* of mathematics, assuring us that whatever is semantically true under a theory is provable under such theory.